daamitt/skill-issue/README.md

-# Claude Plugin Search Skill
+# Plugin/Skill to search for toher Claude Plugin/Skills

-A Claude Code skill for discovering and recommending plugins from multiple marketplaces with comprehensive analysis and installation instructions.
+A Claude Code skill for discovering and recommending plugins and skills from multiple marketplaces with analysis and installation instructions.

 ## Overview

-This skill helps users find the right Claude Code plugins for their needs by searching across multiple marketplaces, analyzing plugin capabilities, and providing ready-to-use installation commands.
+This skill helps users find the right Claude Code plugins for their needs based on the current context or a user driven query by searching across multiple marketplaces, analyzing plugin capabilities, and providing ready-to-use installation commands.

 ## Features